gengstrand/clojure-news-feed/README.md

 ### support

 This Java project builds a library used by the feed service for Solr integration and for publishing custom JMX performance metrics.

+### swagger

+Swagger templates and assets used to generate the api and resource classes for feed3.

 ## client